IFTA Film & Drama Awards

-The IFTA Film & Drama Awards are awards given by the Irish Film & Television Academy for Irish television and film, the awards began in 1999.
+The IFTA Film & Drama Awards are awards given by the Irish Film & Television Academy for Irish television and film.
+The awards were first presented in 1999.
 The ceremonies recognise Irish creative talent working in film, drama, and television, and winners receive a cast bronze statuette.

 History

 Dubbed by the media as 'The Irish Oscars', the inaugural Irish Film & Television Awards Ceremony took place at the Burlington Hotel (Dublin) in 1999, and was attended by some notable stars such as Ralph Fiennes, Charlize Theron, James Nesbitt, and Andrea Corr.
 Following growth of the Irish film and television industries, the Academy in 2015 split the Awards into two ceremonies: the IFTA Film & Drama Awards and the IFTA Television Awards, which take place in April and October respectively.
 The ceremonies recognise Irish creative talent working in film and television.
 Winners receive a cast bronze statuette.